-- · 1-credit-hour course. - Actuarial science majors take ACTS 250 Actuarial Technical Skills. - ECON 215 Statistics is a prerequisite or may be taken concurrently.
+- · 1-credit-hour course. - Actuarial science majors take ACTS 250 Actuarial Technical Skills - ECON 215 Statistics is a prerequisite or may be taken concurrently.

-BCF 4 - ACCT 201 Introductory Accounting I and ACCT 202 Introductory Accounting II
+BCF 4- ACCT 201 Introductory Accounting I and ACCT 202 Introductory Accounting II

-- ACCT 201 - · Sequential; take ACCT 201 first. - Prerequisite: 2.5 cumulative GPA; sophomore standing, (or freshman standing, with 14 credit hours of college credit and MATH 104 or MATH 106 with a grade of C or better). - ACCT 202 - Sequential; take ACCT 202 following completion of ACCT 201. - Prerequisite: 2.5 cumulative GPA; sophomore standing, (or freshman standing with 14 hours of University of Nebraska-Lincoln credit and MATH 104 or MATH 106 with a grade of C or better); ACCT 201 with a grade of C or better. - Grade of C or better in prerequisites is normally required for accounting courses.
+- · ACCT 201 Introductory Accounting I

+- · Sequential; take ACCT 201 first.

+- Prerequisite: 2.5 cumulative GPA; sophomore standing, (or freshman standing, with 14 credit hours of college credit and MATH 104 or MATH 106 with a grade of C or better).

+- Raikes students will take RAIK 181H

+Honors: Foundations of Accounting to meet

+the ACCT 201 and ACCT 202 requirement.

+- ACCT 202 Introductory Accounting II

+- Sequential; take ACCT 202 following completion of ACCT 201.

+- Prerequisite: Sophomore standing, (or freshman standing with MATH 104 or MATH 106 with a grade of C or better and 14 hours of University of Nebraska-Lincoln credit); grade of C or better in ACCT 201; and a 2.5 cumulative GPA.

+- Grade of C or better in prerequisites is normally required for accounting courses.

+- Raikes students will take RAIK 181H to meet the ACCT 201 and ACCT 202 requirement.

-BCF 5 - ECON 211 Principles of Macroeconomics and ECON 212 Principles of Microeconomics (ACE 6)
+BCF 5- ECON 211 Principles of Macroeconomics and ECON 212 Principles of Microeconomics (ACE 6)

-- · Not sequential. - · Prerequisite: Completion of 12 hours of college coursework.
+- · Not sequential. - Prerequisite: Completion of 12 hours of college coursework. - Raikes students will take RAIK 182H to satisfy the ECON 211 and ECON 212 requirement and the ACE 6 requirement.

-BCF 6 - ECON 215 Statistics (ACE 3)
+BCF 6- ECON 215 Statistics (ACE 3)

-- Prerequisites: Sophomore standing; MATH 104 or MATH 106; BSAD 50; and a 2.5 GPA. - Must take ECON 215 (not STAT 218 Introduction to Statistics nor EDPS 459 Statistical Methods nor CRIM 300 Applied Statistics and Data Processing in the Public Sector nor SOCI 206 Introduction to Social Statistics). - Actuarial science majors MUST take ACTS 445 Introduction to Actuarial Models instead of ECON 215, (actuarial science majors will also take STAT 462 Introduction to Mathematical Statistics I: Distribution Theory and STAT 463 Introduction to Mathematical Statistics II: Statistical Inference). - Economics majors or minors can take STAT 380 instead of ECON 215.
+- Prerequisites: Sophomore standing; MATH 104 or MATH 106; BSAD 50; and a 2.5 GPA. - Must take ECON 215 (not STAT 218 Introduction to Statistics nor EDPS 459 Statistical Methods nor CRIM 300 Applied Statistics and Data Processing in the Public Sector nor SOCI 206 Introduction to Social Statistics). - Actuarial science majors MUST take ACTS 445 Introduction to Actuarial Models instead of ECON 215; (actuarial science majors will also take STAT 462 Introduction to Mathematical

+- Statistics I: Distribution Theory and STAT 463 Introduction to Mathematical Statistics II: Statistical Inference). - Economics majors or minors can take STAT 380 instead of ECON 215.

-BCF 7 - BSAD 222 PrEP II, Career Development and Planning
+BCF 7- BSAD 222 PrEP II, Career Development and Planning